NaturalCycles/db-lib/readme.md

 `saveBatch<DBM>(table: string, dbms: DBM[]): Promise<void>`

-Since CommonDB is a "minimal API", there's no save method for a single item, only for mutliple.
+Since CommonDB is a "minimal API", there's no save method for a single item, only for multiple.
 Pass an array with single item to save just one item.

 ```typescript